erelropeta/bayanacademy-backend/day-03/artster/README.md

  //   \\  <<   >>  //  \\  //  \\      \\ (")    .-,_\ /\ /_,-.     \\     //   \\_  //  \\  |||_   |||_
 (_") ("_)(__) (__)(_")("_)(_")("_)    (__) \|     \_)-'  '-(_/     (__)   (__)  (__)(_")("_)(__)_) (__)_)
 ```

+## Acknowledgements

+- [Yargs](https://github.com/yargs/yargs) - For the beautiful interactive command line
+- [Figlet](https://github.com/patorjk/figlet.js) - For the display of FIGfont spec
+- [Colors](https://github.com/Marak/colors.js) - For the rainbow colors implemented on the displayed text